 If you have an event coming up, you’ll definitely want to add the event planning budget sheet to your budget binder.
 This sheet is a fabulous way to make sure your event doesn’t break the bank and that you don’t forget any important aspects.

-Tip: If you’re planning a vacation, be sure to read this article on the best all inclusive family vacations.
+Tip: If you’re planning a vacation, be sure to read this article on the best family all-inclusive vacations.

-If the idea of the budget binder is getting you all excited about saving money and being financially savvy, make sure you equip yourself with even more insightful financial advice by grabbing a copy of Freebie Finding Mom’s new eBook Secrets of a Successful Family CFO.
+If the idea of the DIY budget binder is getting you all excited about saving money and being financially savvy, make sure you equip yourself with even more insightful financial advice by grabbing a copy of Freebie Finding Mom’s eBook Secrets of a Successful Family CFO.

 The book covers: